 4. Using the image below as inspiration, write a piece of descriptive writing to describe the scene.
 You must include elements of pathetic fallacy.
 Before you write decide on the emotion/ feeling you want the reader to experience.

 Remember to:

-- Write in full sentences. - Use capital letters and full stops, question marks, exclamation marks where appropriate. - You could include metaphors and similes. - You could steal vocabulary from your Frayer models and extracts you've looked at in previous lessons.
+- Write in full sentences. - Use capital letters and full stops, question marks, exclamation marks where appropriate.

+• You could steal vocabulary from your Frayer models and extracts you've looked at in previous lessons.